 Corgiranians won’t grow past 30 lbs (13 kg) but they tend to be pushy, which means they don’t play well with little kids.
 Also, Pomgis tend to get quite barky, but they are affectionate and fun dogs.

 Don’t let this darling face fool you, the Pomeagle packs a punch and requires lots of exercise and stimulation.

 They might only be 11 inches (28 cm) tall but they will run circles around you and dig up the yard when you’re not looking.
 Best for experienced owners who enjoy agility and obedience.

 24. Bichon Frise Pomeranian mix (AKA Bichonaranian)

 These cute critters are also referred to as Pomachon or Pom Frise.
 They are affectionate and love children, with a maximum weight of 12 lbs (5.4 kg).

 The Bichonaranian should be an easy-going dog that is highly receptive to training.
 A sweet-natured additional to the family, they might even be hypoallergenic if they take after their curly-coated parent.

-25. La Pom – Lhasa Apso Pomeranian mix
+25. Lhasa Apso Pomeranian mix (AKA La Pom)

 Breeds: Lhasa Apso and Pomeranian mix

-Anybody say, cuddle buddy?
-These small 12 inch (30 cm) dogs just want to snuggle.
+Anybody says, cuddle buddy?
+These small 12-inch dogs (30 cm) just want to snuggle.
 They are great for all families, but preferable without little kids.